sinkingsugar/shards-rs/README.md

 # shards-embed

-Rust bindings for the [Shards](https://github.com/fragcolor-xyz/shards) programming language runtime.
+A Rust crate for embedding the [Shards](https://github.com/fragcolor-xyz/shards) programming language runtime.

 ## Overview

-`shards-embed` provides safe Rust bindings to embed the Shards programming language in your Rust applications.
+`shards-embed` provides an easy way for Rust projects to consume and embed Shards.
+The main Shards repository is a complex mix of C++ and Rust, making direct integration challenging.
+This crate simplifies that by providing a clean Cargo-based interface with the C++ core built transparently via CMake.

 Shards is a visual/textual programming language designed for interactive applications, game development, and creative coding.

 ## Features